MotherTongues/mothertongues/docs/guides/search.md

 }
 ```

+If you would to use other stemmers (for example, if the L2 is in Spanish, Arabic, etc.) - see these documents...
+TBD

 ## Punctuation

-You might want to remove all punctuation from your search results, in case you want to return a result for `"hello"` when someone searches for `hello`, for example.
+You might want to remove all punctuation from your search results, in case you want to return a result for `"hello"` when someone searches for `h,ello`, for example.

 ```json hl_lines='5'
 ...